CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 8.md

     ![](./media/saved-prompts.png)

-## Using Copilot exercise in Word and PowerPoint
+### Task 3: Using Copilot exercise in Word and PowerPoint

 **Copilot exercise** is also integrated in MS Word and MS PowerPoint, and the prompts can directly be referenced from the apps, without separately navigating to the Copilot Lab portal.